 Many of us love to cook.
 The joy of preparing and seasoning a dish just right so everyone has a happy smile as they taste your food.
-Not everyone loves spending a lot of time in the kitchen though.
-If you are having a dinner party you don't want to spend all that time preparing your food so much time that you cant actually enjoy watching your quests eat it.
+Not everyone loves spending a lot of time in the kitchen though and with our food blender reviews you won't have to.
+If you are having a dinner party you don't want to spend all that time preparing your food so much time that you can't actually enjoy watching your quests eat it.

 Hi I'm Jeff a semi-pro chef that has spent the last 15 years working in commercial kitchens preparing food for people on a daily basis.
-Now before you all work your self up I did say semi-pro and this because I have now left the catering industry after an accident meant it was too difficult to work in a professional kitchen.
-The help pass the time I have decided to try and build some websites and pass on my experiences with the gadgets I use today, have used in the past or intend to use in the future.
-Unfortunately I won't be discussing the gadgets I used in professional kitchens as most of these would be a little overkill in the home kitchen.
+Now before you all work your self up I did say semi-pro, I have left the catering industry after an accident meant it was difficult to work within the pressure of a professional kitchen.
+These days I write about food and the gadgets we find in our kitchen and try to pass on any experiences I have food blenders.
+For those of you who are concerned, I won't be discussing any gadgets I used in my professional life, especially blenders as most of these would be a little overkill in the home kitchen.

 What Can A Blender Do?